mic-max/micmax.pw/README.md

 - Look
   - Table of Contents for longer posts <https://www.aleksandrhovhannisyan.com/blog/jekyll-table-of-contents/>
   - Search bar
+  - 3 Line except per post on homepage, ending with an emoji
   - Show time to read at top of blog post
   - Show tags and categories at top of blog post
     - Add tags to all posts and be able to view all posts for a given tag